fyears/simple-Black-Jack/README.md

 It's a quite simple Black Jack Game written in C.

-It's a homwwork of the author as a freshman.
+It's a homework of the author as a freshman.

 Users can play it in console or terminal.